LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/2_Syntactic function2.md

 1. Descriptions
    - Attributive adjectives are adjectives describing particular attributes of the noun they modify.
    - They are pre-modifiers because they come before the noun they modify.
-   - This category may exclude cases where an attributive adjective serves as a complement to a copular verb (e.g., *this project is **good***)
+   - This category excludes cases where an attributive adjective serves as a complement to a copular verb (e.g., *this project is **good***)
 2. Tag
    - `attr+nn+premod` is tagged on the attributive **adjective**.
    - In cases where multiple adjectives are included, tag each one (as in the third example below) HS: **Please check this during the discussion!**